-Visitors will be allowed but they must make arrangements with the office prior to their visit.
+Student visitors will be allowed for the purpose of previewing classes with the intention of future enrolling into Benzie Central Schools.
+They must make arrangements with the office two weeks prior to their visit.
 Visitors must sign in at the office so they can be issued a visitor's pass.
-(This includes parents as well.)
+Parents wishing to visit must also make prior arrangements with teaching staff and administration.